 Uses: audits, eGovernment platforms, access control logs, transparency solutions.

-Immutability and programmable signing provide important improvements to digital signature and notary platforms.
-Signatura uses the Bitcoin blockchain to take advantage of these properties, while Rootstock-based smart contracts are planned for sequential signing and other advanced features.
+Smart contracts and data immutability provide improvements to digital signature platforms.
+Signatura is an OpenTimestamps member and uses the Bitcoin blockchain to take advantage of these, while RSK-based smart contracts are planned for more advanced features.

-Unlike traditional solutions, the decentralization that our platform provides mitigates insider threats and ensures that your signatures will keep being valid and verifiable if the service is offline or discontinued.
-Not requiring trust in third parties for timestamping or storing signatures is not just a technical advantage, but a legal one.
+Using a blockchain impedes anyone from tampering or deleting your signatures, ensuring they keep being verifiable if our service is offline or discontinued.
+Not requiring trust in third parties when signing or timestamping is not just a technical advantage, but a legal one.

 Define signing requirements, for example, not allowing a document to be notarized if a certain deadline date is reached.
 These requirements are not just software logic, they are blockchain-enforced rules, making them secure and reliable.
 Coming soon.

 Timestamps in Signatura are permanent.
-In contrast to common timestamping authority services (RFC 3161), there is no need for future payments for their preservation.
-Also, there is no linked timestamping process (RFC 4998), simplifying maintenance and lowering costs.
+In contrast to common timestamping authority services, there is no expiration date nor linked timestamping processes needed for their preservation, simplifying maintenance and lowering costs.